MMAP/MMAP.github.io/README.md

 MMAP takes the intersection of subjects in the pedigree and phenotype and also covariate and genotype files, if present, to generate the set of subjects used for analysis.
 Subjects with missing phenotype or covariate values are dropped.
 MMAP has an option to specify a subject set file, that if present, will also be included in the intersection.
 In the phenotype and covariate examples above the analysis set would for BMI with covariates AGE would be subject F from pedigree 1 and subject 12 from pedigree DM.
 If the genotype file is included then the analysis set contains only subject F.

 `--subject_set <input file>` Single column file with no header that will control the individuals included in the analysis.
-This set is intersected with individuals with data from the phenotype and covariate file
+This set is intersected with individuals with data from the phenotype and covariate file.

 <p><a id="running" title="Running MMAP" class="toc-item"></a></p>